fs-mar24-kyrylos-witnesses/phone-catalog/README.md

 # Phone Catalog

 Welcome to the Phone Catalog project!
-This repository is dedicated to building a comprehensive and user-friendly catalog for mobile phones.
+This repository is dedicated to building a comprehensive and user-friendly catalog for mobile phones and other gadgets.

 [DEMO LINK](https://fs-mar24-kyrylos-witnesses.github.io/phone-catalog/)